Toston-App/lake/README.md

 - Expense Categorization: Categorize your expenses into various categories and subcategories for better tracking and analysis.
 - Spending Reports: Generate comprehensive reports on your weekly, monthly, and yearly expenses, providing valuable insights into your financial patterns.

+## WhatsApp Integration

+The application now supports transaction recording via WhatsApp messages.
+Users can send expense, income, and transfer details directly through WhatsApp, which will be automatically processed and recorded in their account.

+For detailed instructions on setting up and using the WhatsApp integration, see [WhatsApp Integration Documentation](./WHATSAPP_INTEGRATION.md).

 ## Requirements

 * [Docker](https://www.docker.com/).